Organ on Chip Perfusion Pack

 Fluigent has joined with BEOnchip to offer complete solutions for organ-on-chip applications combining innovative, robust, and easy-to-use chips with high-performance instruments.

 This Organ on Chip Perfusion Pack allows users to obtain stable medium perfusion through the controlled and stable flow of multiple solutions into the microfluidic chip, combining a bidirectional microfluidic flow sensor and a microfluidic pressure-based flow controller.
 Users can perform and monitor their organ-on-a-chip experiment using our OxyGEN software interface.
 The software automates the experiment and fine-tunes the flow parameters.

 - Easy to use

-Cell seeding in 3D hydrogel is a delicate manipulation.
-Hydrogels are fragile and soft.
-They can easily fracture or detach from the chip if the flow is unstable.
+Cell seeding in 3D hydrogel presents challenges..
+Hydrogels are fragile and can easily fracture or detach from the chip if the flow is unstable.

 Manual cell seeding is not recommended as the discontinuous flow results in heterogeneous cell seeding and can crack the hydrogel.

-The manual mode of the Flow EZ is perfect to circumvent these limitations as it allows to implement small flow rate increments while keeping an eye on the microscope.
+The manual mode of the Flow EZ is perfect to circumvent these limitations as it allows the implementation of small flow rate increments while keeping an eye on the microscope.

-High stability is particularly useful for applications with constant shear stress like vascular perfusion.
+Control flow rate or pressure for applications with constant shear stress such as vascular perfusion.

-Once the parameters are set and optimized, protocol automation is the key to saving time, limiting contamination, and decreasing variability.
+Once the parameters are set and optimized, protocol automation saves time, limits contamination, and decreases variability.

-For any protocol, valves, pressure, and flow controller from Fluigent can be assembled to automate the protocol using user-friendly software (OxyGEN).
+Valves, pressure, and flow controllers from Fluigent can be assembled to automate any protocol using user-friendly software (OxyGEN).